|Table of Contents for printer HOME|

-During the same years Dr. Weart produced numerous historical articles and three major books: Scientists in Power, a history of the initial development of nuclear science, weapons, and reactors in France; Nuclear Fear: A History of Images (1988), which has been widely praised and used in many contexts, updated and revised as The Rise of Nuclear Fear (2012); and Never at War: Why Democracies Will Not Fight One Another, a historical survey of international relations among democracies, oligarchies and autocracies.
-His best-known book is The Discovery of Global Warming (2003, revised edition, 2008, translations in five languages), which is a condensed version of his extensive and widely used scholarly website on the history of climate change research.
+During the same years Dr. Weart produced numerous historical articles and three major books: Scientists in Power (1979), a history of the initial development of nuclear science, weapons, and reactors in France; Nuclear Fear: A History of Images (1988), which has been widely praised and used in many contexts, updated and revised as The Rise of Nuclear Fear (2012); and Never at War: Why Democracies Will Not Fight One Another, a historical survey of international relations among democracies, oligarchies and autocracies.
+His best-known book is The Discovery of Global Warming (2003, revised edition, 2008, translations in six languages), which is a condensed version of his extensive and widely used scholarly website on the history of climate change research.

 Dr. Weart has also completed a variety of educational projects, including

 two science books for children, a film on the solar atmosphere, an audio-visual

 package dramatizing the nature of scientific discovery, and a widely distributed

 poster exhibit on Albert Einstein.
 Much of his effort went into